-The public notice for this Draft IS/MND will be distributed to the public.
-Recipients will include utilities, local and regional public agencies, elected officials, interest groups and organizations, and local property owners who may be interested in reviewing the proposed project.
+The public notice for the draft environmental document (IS with proposed MND) was distributed to the public.
+Recipients included utilities, local and regional public agencies, elected officials, interest groups and organizations, and local property owners who may have been interested in reviewing the proposed project.